-LINCOLN - The Nebraska Department of Agriculture (NDA) in conjunction with the United States Department of Agriculture's (USDA) Animal and Plant Health Inspection Service (APHIS) is announcing a ninth confirmed case of highly pathogenic avian influenza (HPAI).
-The last case in Nebraska was discovered in April.
+LINCOLN - The Nebraska Department of Agriculture (NDA) in conjunction with the United States Department of Agriculture's (USDA) Animal and Plant Health Inspection Service (APHIS) is announcing another confirmed case of highly pathogenic avian influenza (HPAI).
+This brings the total number of cases of HPAI in Nebraska this year to 12.
+The 12th farm is a commercial flock of gamebirds in York County.

-The ninth farm, a small backyard flock, is in Dawes County.

-According to NDA State Veterinarian Dr. Roger Dudley, the flock has been humanely depopulated and disposed of in an approved manner.
-Additionally, NDA will be establishing a 6.2-mile surveillance zone, as is USDA policy, around the affected premises.
-Poultry producers in that surveillance zone should know the signs and symptoms of HPAI and notify NDA immediately of sick or dying birds.
+According to NDA State Veterinarian Dr. Roger Dudley, the affected flock was humanely depopulated and will be disposed of in an approved manner.
+NDA will establish a 6.2-mile control zone, as is USDA policy, around the affected premises.
+Poultry producers should know the signs and symptoms of HPAI and notify NDA immediately of sick or dying birds.